tomicooler/UniverseSplitterUnofficial/README.md

 According to the Many Worlds Interpretation of quantum mechanics, every possible outcome of a quantum experiment happens.
 If your decision relies on the outcome of the quantum experiment, there will be many versions of you that make different decisions.

-<a href="http://qrng.anu.edu.au/index.php">The ANU Quantum Random Numbers Server</a> is used to generate a random number, hence branching the universe.
+[ETHZürich](http://qrng.ethz.ch/) Quantum RNG for OpenQu is used to generate a random number, hence branching the universe.

 ## Rules of the game